 So, Cemetery pricing for products and services cannot imperil the lasting spiritual presence of the Cemeteries nor overburden the faithful who come seeking a place of final rest — we preserve a delicate balance.

-1. Burial Space: Graves, Crypts and Niches
+Sources of Income 1.
+Burial Space: Graves, Crypts and Niches

 Sale of burial space comprises the major source of revenue for the Catholic Cemeteries.
 This revenue enables the further expansion and development of land and building projects.